yadu-krishnan7/Salesapp/README.md

 * Build and Run

-- Build the project using Maven: mvn clean install
+- Build and run the project using Maven: mvn spring-boot:run

-- java -jar target/salesapp-0.0.1-SNAPSHOT

 - The application will start running on localhost:8080.